Self-Scheduling Rules and Guidelines for Fall Core Season

 7U and 8U Referee Volunteers

 In 7U and 8U, parents may referee the same games in which their children/siblings play.
-Isn’t that awesome?!

 HOME Team is responsible for providing match official(s).
-(The HOME team is the first team listed on the schedule for that time slot, unlike many other sports.)
+The HOME team is the first team listed on the schedule for that time slot (unlike many other sports).

 In a normal soccer game, there are three match officials managing a game (Center Referee and two Assistant Referees)…